ICSForge/ICSForge.github.io/index.md

 **Receiver IP (Network Settings panel)** — the IP of the machine running `icsforge receiver`.
 Setting this saves the address to persistent config and attempts to register a callback URL with the receiver so it can push receipts back to the sender automatically.
 It also auto-fills the Destination IP field below it.

 **Destination IP (Configuration panel)** — the IP written into generated packet headers as the target address.
 Auto-populated from Receiver IP when you click Save & Connect, but can be overridden independently.
-For example: if testing against a real PLC you may want `dst_ip` = the PLC's IP while the receiver runs on a different monitoring host.

 **Sync modes:**